-We are currently accepting applications for responsible, mentally and physically capable, team oriented people who will train and serve as a volunteer firefighters.
+We desire responsible, mentally and physically capable, team oriented people who will train and serve as a volunteer firefighters.
 Hoodland Fire District relies on volunteers working side-by-side with career personnel to provide high quality emergency medical care, fire suppression and to the residents and visitors of the communities we serve.

 Volunteers are in integral part of the fire service all over the world.
 Even today, many departments are manned solely with volunteers; everyday citizens who have made the decision to make a difference in their communities by performing life and property saving duties.